-The Community Charter requires that the District of Saanich approve a Five-Year Financial Plan bylaw each year prior to the adoption of the annual property tax bylaw.
-This document provides the supporting details to the 2025-2029 Draft Financial Plan Bylaw, which will be considered for adoption by Council before May 15, 2025.
+The Community Charter requires that the District of Saanich approve a Five-Year Financial Plan Bylaw each year prior to the adoption of the annual property tax bylaw.
+This document provides the supporting details to the 2025-2029 Financial Plan Bylaw, which was adopted by Council on May 12, 2025.